 Jail and Inmate Search in Utah

-The state of Utah has a current prison population of 6,616 and a jail population of 4,100.
+The state has a current prison population of 6,616 and a jail population of 4,100.
 6516 of those are male and the rest female.
-61.17% of Utah inmates are White, 20.07% are Hispanic, 6.69% are Black, 5% are Native American, 3.17 are Asian, and the rest are of unknown nationality.
-Utah also supervises about 4,000 inmates on parole and another 14,866 people on probation.
+61.17% of UT inmates are White, 20.07% are Hispanic, 6.69% are Black, 5% are Native American, 3.17 are Asian, and the rest are of unknown nationality.
+UT also supervises about 4,000 inmates on parole and another 14,866 people on probation.
 16% of those inmates in prison have committed misdemeanors and the rest felonies. .40% of the inmates have committed capital offenses.
-Utah also has about 610 youths in detention centers around the state.
+The state also has about 610 youths in detention centers around the state.

 Table of Contents